elunna/nerfhack-changelog/README.md

 * Instead of a single poisonous bite, she gets two poisonous snake bite attacks.
 * Medusa also gets a stoning bite (Evil).
 * Medusa gets infravision

-#### Cerberus
-* Cerberus has been un-deferred and enabled with many tweaks.
-It acts as the end boss for the Lethe level.
-* Cerberus inherits many abilities from EvilHack:
-  - Level raised from 12 to 27
-  - Speed raised from 10 to 20
-  - AC raised from 2 to -7
-  - MR raised from 20 to 90
-  - Weight and nutrition raised
-  - Size raised from large to huge
-  - Added thick skin, berserk, poisonous corpse, see invisible, teleport control, accurate, displaces monsters.
-  - resists sleep, poison, stoning, draining, and death.
-  - Waits for the player to approach

-* And from xNetHack
-  - Bumped all bites to 5d6
-  - Added fire bite
-  - Replaced the breath attack with 2 6d6 claws

-* NerfHack:
-  - Added drain life bite

 #### Wizard of Yendor
 * Rodney is bright magenta (Evil)